vishjain/log-service/README.md

 listening for any more lines/errors.
 The side goroutine reading from the log file sends a configurable block of lines to the main goroutine (specified as maxLinesToRetrieve in the file manager).
 This was done for a few reasons:
+1) I felt there could be a performance hit (need to verify this experimentally) if the main goroutines writes just one line, flushes it, and has to listen to another line for larger files.
-1) I originally wanted to render query results in a custom-built UI.
+2) I originally wanted to render query results in a custom-built UI.
 For the client, rendering  many lines would be easier if you had a block of lines instead of listening for a new line/event nonstop.
-2) Probably need websockets/dual-communication for the stretch challenge (multiple nodes).
+3) Probably need websockets/dual-communication for the stretch challenge (multiple nodes).
 This mechanism makes it easier to transition into that.
-3) Browsers can have limits/restrictions and this mechanism makes it easier to deal with such challenges.
+4) Browsers can have limits/restrictions and this mechanism makes it easier to deal with such challenges.
-4) I felt there would be a performance hit (need to verify this experimentally) if the main goroutines writes just one line, flushes it, and has to listen to another line for larger files.

 ## Testing